Configure my backups

 - Locate your proper S/FTP Access Credentials:

-If you are a Managed WordPress customer, you need to include the following settings in addition to Website URL, FTP Username, and FTP Password.
+If you are a Managed WordPress customer, you need to include the following settings in addition to your hosting server IP address, FTP Username, and FTP Password.

 - Connection: SFTP